 Most of the organizations use an SQL server to manage their vast data.
 The SQL server offers both automatic shrinking and auto growing of SQL database files.
 It causes index fragmentation in the physical files, which leads to poor performance.
 To avoid this problem, you have to disable auto shrink feature in SQL Server databases.
 It will stop automatic shrinking and further index fragmentation.
 Therefore, in this write-up, we are going to explain about auto grow, auto shrink and physical file fragmentation in SQL Server.
-Apart from this, we will also discuss the process to disable auto shrink option.
+Apart from this, we will also discuss on how to turn off Auto Shrink in SQL Server.

 What is Auto Shrink in SQL?